haakoo/Findlay/README.md

 There is a small shell script to help with creating the zip-file you'll need when uploading the theme to Ghost.

-1. Make a 'package-example.json' called 'package-information.json'
+1. Make a copy of 'package-example.json' called 'package-information.json'
 2. Edit the author name, email and url in 'package-information.json'
 3. Run './createZip.sh'